Skip to main content

 • going to the toilet

-• rental or repair of equipment to help you manage in your home, eg a wheel chair, walking frame or a shower chair.
+• rental or repair of assistive equipment to help you manage in your home, eg a wheel chair, walking frame or a shower chair.

 How to ask for government help